 Kahneman has brought together some concepts that are really useful here.
 From Fast and Slow, I’ll list some of interest to me, and go into more detail in an extension of this paper to be read February 7th at the closing reception of my show.
 Fast thinking (automaticity) and slow thinking (deliberative consciousness); Priming (how things in the environment pre-program our behavior): and Flow (the merging of fast and slow by a trained agent, such as a soldier, surgeon, athlete, or artist.)
 Other thinkers such as Mihaly Csikszentmihalyi, John A. Bargh, and others are behind the research.
 I will present more references in the final paper and welcome any feedback.

 Below are comments from previous shows which highlight my continued areas of practice as an artist which the current work only serves purpose to.
-Stay tuned and enjoy, and by the way, if you would like to discuss my work, or ideas, or would like to commission a piece of artwork from me, please call me at 928-273-7679 or email email@example.com.
+Stay tuned and enjoy, and by the way, if you would like to discuss my work, or ideas, or hire me for a job, please call me at 520-366-1026 or email kenb oe 6 firstname.lastname@example.org.
 I believe my theories of priming synchronic vocabulary can be scientifically demonstrated and would welcome a collaborator, or sponsor, to work on going about that.

 From previous shows: